thriveweb/see-civil/content/see-civil/urban-projects/westfield-helensvale.md

       and Legislative requirements as well as meeting specific contract specifications as outlined by Westfield.

-      * Numerous TCP where developed & implemented to ensure continual operation of the adjacent bus terminal and car park associated with the train station
+      * Numerous traffic control plans were developed & implemented to ensure continual operation of the adjacent bus terminal and car park associated with the train station
 cta:
   buttonText: ''
   buttonUrl: ''